peter88213/novelyst_matrix/README.md

 ## License

-This is Open Source software, and the *novelyst_tables* plugin is licensed under GPLv3.
-See the [GNU General Public License website](https://www.gnu.org/licenses/gpl-3.0.en.html) for more details, or consult the [LICENSE](https://github.com/peter88213/novelyst_table/blob/main/LICENSE) file.
+This is Open Source software, and the *novelyst_matrix* plugin is licensed under GPLv3.
+See the [GNU General Public License website](https://www.gnu.org/licenses/gpl-3.0.en.html) for more details, or consult the [LICENSE](https://github.com/peter88213/novelyst_matrix/blob/main/LICENSE) file.